Bismarck Toys for Tots drive spreading holiday cheer

 The program has been around for 20 years, but the need for help is greater this year.

 “Yeah, it has been an increased need.
-In, you know places, that just used to pick up 50 toys are now needing 150 toys,” said Michelle Tait, Toys for Tots coordinator in Bismarck.
+In, you know, places that just used to pick up 50 toys are now needing 150 toys,” said Michelle Tait, coordinator for Toys for Tots in Bismarck.

-The Bismarck Toys for Tots has purchased more than $100,000 worth of toys in four years.

 Copyright 2023 KFYR.
 All rights reserved.